 Another indicator of opiate addiction is when the user shows signs of withdrawal when they do not have the medication or are trying to decrease their dose.
 Opiate withdrawal symptoms include profuse sweating, nausea and vomiting, excruciating pain in their limbs or neck and back and painful abdominal cramping.

 The user will get very sick when opiates are suddenly stopped after extended or increased use of the drugs.
-Withdrawal usually begins about 12 hours after the last use of the drug but this is different for everyone as drugs effect people differently.
+Withdrawal usually begins about 12 hours after the last use of the drug but this is different for everyone as drugs affect people differently.
 The amount of time the symptoms last also varies from person to person but one can expect symptoms to last for up to two weeks after the last dose of opiates were taken.

 Extended opiate use effects chemicals in the brain and can cause physical and psychological changes in people who suffer from dependence on opiates.
 You might not even recognize your loved one anymore.
 They might neglect important responsibilities or lose interest in things that were once important to them.
 Where they were once outgoing and vibrant, they might now be anxious and withdrawn.